idris-community/inigo/README.md

 ## Installation

 First, you'll need to install `inigo`.
-Note: we currently only support JavaScript code-gen on the client, but we plan to add support to Chez and other code-gens soon.
+Note: we currently only support Idris2's built in code-gens on the client, but we plan to add support for external code-gens soon.

 You can either download a release from [releases](https://github.com/hayesgm/inigo/releases) or bootstrap your own.